How to start a divorce. Using the right divorce grounds.

 The Petitioner needs to show that the Respondent has deserted him/her for a continuous period of at least two years.
 Proving that desertion took place can be tricky, so two years separation is often used as the ground for divorce instead.

 Two years separation with consent

 If a married couple has lived separately for two years or more and both agree in writing to a divorce, then this can be proof that an irreparable breakdown of marriage has occurred.

 Two years separation with consent is the second most common ground for divorce after unreasonable behaviour, used by 33% of men and 25% of women.

 If a married couple has lived separately for five years or more, then this can be proof of marital breakdown.
 Although both people need to agree to use two years of separation to obtain a divorce, five years of separation can be used even if your spouse does not agree to a divorce.

 Last year 23% of men and 15% of women used five years separation as their ground for divorce.

 For more information on two years and five years separation, see your article here.

 To make the divorce process as straightforward as possible, it is vital to establish the grounds on which to base your divorce petition as early as possible.
 In many cases, the reasons for the marriage breakdown does not fit neatly into one of the five ground for divorce, and often there is overlap.

-If you would like to talk to one of our friendly experts to help you find the best divorce ground for you, schedule a call back below.
+If you would like to talk to one of our friendly experts to help you find the best divorce ground for you, email us or call 0204 530 8101.